martel-innovate/6G-NTN-resource-forecasting/README.md

 ```

 11. Run scripts

 Go to http://localhost:4200/deployments and using the UI execute a Quick Run.

-If when running the deployment there is a popup asking for environmental variable, uncheck the box and click on run
+If when running the deployment there is a popup asking for environmental variable, uncheck the box and click on run.

 ## 🏛Architecture